Photo gallery

 £325.00

-Ficus carica, also known as Fig or Pastilière, is a fruiting tree which originates from the Middle East and Western Asia.
-It is well known in the UK, appearing as early as the 1600’s where it was cultivated for its fruit production.
+Ficus carica, also known as Common Fig or Pastilière, is a fruiting tree from the Middle East and Western Asia.
+It is well known in the UK, where it appeared as early as the 1600s and was cultivated for its fruit production.

-The foliage of Fig is large, bright green in colour and deeply lobed, tending to appear very late in spring in the UK.
-The fruits develop throughout the summer, appearing as small green fruits by early August that gradually swell and ripen over the coming months, at which point they turn purple/brown in colour.
+The foliage of Fig is large, bright green, and deeply lobed.
+It tends to appear very late in spring in the UK.
+The fruits develop throughout the summer, appearing as small green fruits by early August that gradually swell and ripen over the coming months, turning purple/brown in colour.

-Ficus carica is a small tree of rounded shape and whilst it performs well in the UK on most free draining soils, it does prefer a sheltered south facing position.
+Ficus carica is a small, rounded tree that performs well in the UK on most free-draining soils.
+However, it prefers a sheltered, south-facing position.

 Fruiting can be maximised by planting against a wall to amplify the warmth and further increase shelter.

-Fig trees are a lovely addition to any sheltered garden, it provides an interesting architectural shape compared to the more common fleshy fruiting trees available such as Apple, Pear and Plum.
+Fig trees are a lovely addition to any sheltered garden.
+They provide an interesting architectural shape compared to the more common fleshy fruiting trees available, such as Apples, Pear, and Plums.

 Mature Height: 3-7m